Mean curvature flow with obstacles: a viscosity approach: Comparison with a variational discrete scheme and long-time behavior

-In the previous equation, $\per E$ denotes the perimeter of the finite perimeter set $E$ (see \cite{giusti84} for an introduction to finite perimeter sets) and $d_E$ is the signed distance function to the set $E$ (positive outside $E$, negative inside). \begin{rem} Note that Spadaro introduces the scheme with
+In the previous energy, $\per (E)$ denotes the perimeter of the finite perimeter set $E$ (see \cite{giusti84} for an introduction to finite perimeter sets) and $d_E$ is the signed distance function to the set $E$ (positive outside $E$, negative inside). \begin{rem} Note that Spadaro introduces the energy

-It is easy to see that it provides the same minimizers as \eqref{mindisc}.
-We could also define it with
+One can see that it provides the same minimizers as \eqref{eq:energy} (not the same minimum, though).
+Indeed, one can write